Old Kingdom Tombs of Mastaba

 The Mastaba tomb of Khnumhotep and Niankhkhnum is located in the northern part of the complex of Saqqara and near the Pyramid of King Unas.
 It was discovered in 1964 and is considered one of Saqqara's most significant and remarkable Mastaba tombs.

 The first scenes one sees when entering the tomb are baking bread from barley and making beer.
 Other inscriptions display building ships, harvesting, sailing, and netting of birds.
-The eastern wall contains the names of the other family members who were buried in this Mastaba tomb.
+The eastern wall contains the names of the other family members buried in this Mastaba tomb.
 At the lower part of this wall, Khnumhotep and Niankhkhnum are drawn inside a large ship.
 The antechamber contains a lot of rock-cut ornaments that include mainly agricultural scenes like sowing seeds and taking care of animals.
 There are also some fantastic inscriptions of the two men with their sons and daughters.

 The Tomb of Queen Nebt: